expected-ingot/WebPoisson/README.md

 # WebPoisson
 Hopefully a working Webfishing dedicated server.
 It can currently host a server, which partially works.
 You can't see people ingame or chat messages and events.
 This might change though.
+This is mostly a personal project, but contributions are very welcome!

 ## How do I use this?
 Clone the repo and compile.
 Then, go download the Steamworks SDK 1.57.
 Then drag and drop your platform's redistributable steam_api DLL into the same directory as the compiled program.
 And also put in a file called `steam_appid.txt` with `3146520` inside without any newlines or spaces.
 And it should be good to go.